syeomans/mbed-cloud-lamp/README.md

 ### Build steps
 1. Cut out a large rectangle from the base of the jug
-2. Attach hinge and latch
+2. Attach hinges and latch
 3. Hot glue stuffing to the outside of the bottle

 # The Build